We have projects in operation in Liverpool, that are staffed by our volunteer team.

 The COMB project will also promote better use of open and shared spaces and empty/derelict buildings; and the principles of local regeneration, community collaboration and social integrity.

-We will aim to offer mentoring, coaching and support for young people with enterprising ideas for new business or community projects.
+We will be starting music (including DJ’ing) and dance workshops that will allow young people to acquire new skills, socialise and network.
+We also aim to offer mentoring, coaching and support for young people with enterprising ideas for new business or community projects